Death and state funeral of J. Jayalalithaa: Coverage

-The News of Jayalalithaa's demise was covered by International Media such as BBC, The Washington Post, The New York Times, The Guardian and many more.
+The news of Jayalalithaa's demise was covered by international media outlets such as the BBC, The Washington Post, The New York Times, The Guardian, The Telegraph, The Wall Street Journal and many more.

-Succession and Aftermath
+Succession and aftermath

-On 6 December 2016, O. Panneerselvam was elected as the AIADMK legisative party leader and Chief Minister of Tamil Nadu following the death of incumbent Chief Minister Jayalalithaa.
-On 11 December 2016, the AIADMK said that over 470 party workers died, 'shocked' by Jayalalithaa's demise, and announced a solatium of Rs 300,000 to each of their families.
-On 29 December 2016 – The AIADMK General Council appointed Jayalalithaa's Aide V. K. Sasikala as the temporary General Secretary of AIADMK until a formal election was held for the post.
+On 6 December 2016, O. Panneerselvam was elected as the AIADMK legislative party leader and chief minister of Tamil Nadu following the death of incumbent Chief Minister Jayalalithaa.
+At 01:15 IST, Panneerselvam along with 31 other cabinet ministers, was administered the oath of office and secrecy by Tamil Nadu Governor C. Vidyasagar Rao at a solemn ceremony in the Raj Bhavan.
+On 11 December 2016, the AIADMK said that over 470 party cadres had died, 'shocked' by Jayalalithaa's demise, and announced a solatium of ₹3 lakhs to each of their families.
+On 31 December 2016, the AIADMK general council appointed Jayalalithaa's aide V. K. Sasikala as the acting general secretary of the AIADMK until a formal election was held for the post.